NotQuiteAwake/betaflight-configurator/README.md

 $ yarn gulp debug --linux64
 ```

+On windows, one will want to install `nvm-windows`, explicitly run `nvm install $VERSION` where $VERSION is the version specified in `.nvmrc`.
+One will also need to replace `--linux64` flag with `--win64`.

 ## Relevant details of the project
 The project is built with `Vue.js`.
 When built in debug mode a devtools console can be launched by pressing `F12`.